databyjp/weaviate_jeopardy/README.md

 Weaviate offers multiple ways to add data to our database.
 Using the `client.data_object.create` method will allow addition of an individual object to the database.

-For adding many data objects in bulk, you should use batch import methods as much as possible for the best performance.
-Bulk importing data is quite simple - we simply need to configure a few parameters for the batch importer:
+For adding many data objects at once, you should use batch import methods as much as possible for the best performance.
+Batch importing data is quite simple - we simply need to configure a few parameters for the batch importer:

 ```python
 import weaviate